yaikobzeray/dev-journal/activity_log.md

 Explored Flutter Navigator 2.0 for declarative routing.
 More complex than Navigator 1.0 but much more powerful.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [DEVOPS] Thursday, 29 February 2024 — Entry 4

+Explored Terraform for GCP infrastructure as code.
+Much better than clicking through the console.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*